LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK08D1-Repositories+DI+UnitTesting.md

 - Upcoming due dates:
   - This week's quiz closes Thursday.
-  - Lab 6 is due Thursday night.
+  - Lab 6 is due Thursday.
   - This is the last week to change grade options.